 Can you deal with the year end p60s and annual filing ?

-There is an annual fee of £35 plus VAT is due every April, when we submit the p35 annual form.
-And do the p60 forms.
+There is an annual fee of £35 plus VAT is due every April, when we complete the year end and do the p60 forms.

 Do you only deal with UK companies ?